-Gentle, non-invasive, paediatric care techniques work extremely well for babies and children.
+Gentle, non-invasive, paediatric care techniques may work for babies and children.

 The First 12 Months: Babies grow and develop so quickly during their first 12 months – growing longer, becoming more attentive, developing their digestive function and immune system.
 Baby’s energy is very yang (active, expansive) as they are growing rapidly and this energy is easily influenced with gentler and shorter treatment methods.
-The energy meridians are also still developing, therefore treatment focuses on specific areas rather than the specific acupuncture points used in adults.
+The energy meridians are also still developing, therefore the focus is on specific areas, rather than the specific acupuncture points used in adults.

-In addition to treatments in the clinic, parents may be shown some easy home treatment techniques that can be done between clinic appointments to supplement and optimise the treatments given in the clinic.
+In addition to time in the clinic, parents may be shown some easy home techniques that can be done between clinic appointments to supplement and optimise the sessions given in the clinic.

-Nourishing the kidney energy is common when treating children and babies, as this helps the body to grow and develop naturally.
-Sometimes only 2 or 3 sessions is enough to strengthen the growing body to develop naturally.
-Common paediatric issues we treat at Bing’s Natural Health include:-
+Nourishing the kidney energy is common when dealing with children and babies, as this helps the body to grow, strengthen and develop naturally.
+Chinese medicine treatment may be able to assist with:

-Sometimes Chinese herbal formulas and some dietary changes may be needed for the best results.
+Sometimes Chinese herbal formulas and some dietary changes may be needed for the treatment.